tonethar/IGME-430-Fall-2024/assessment/practice-quiz-1.md

 e. `fetch()`

 f.
 Postman

 g. **quotes-app**

 h. **quotes-server**

 i. `XMLHttpRequest()` (aka `XHR`)

+---
+---

+2) Matchiing - associate the HTTP methods listed below with one of the 7 descriptions (choose 1 description per resource):

+A. Creates a new resource
+B. Deletes the specified resource
+C. Partially modifies the specified resource
+D. Replaces the specified resource
+E. Returns the resource
+F. Returns the resource's HTTP headers (solely)
+G. Returns the HTTP header options (solely) for the target resource

+**DELETE**

+**GET**

+**PATCH**

+**POST**

+**PUT**

+- Bonus: There are two missing methods (that we didn't) talka bout in class - note them and the applicable desciption below

+???

+???

+---
+---

+3) Label each part of this

-2) Describe (exactly) how to create JS breakpoints in Chrome
+5) Describe (exactly) how to create JS breakpoints in Chrome

+---

-3) For each function, what is the order of the following logs?
+5) For each function, what is the order of the following logs?

 const func1 = () => {

 }

-4) Describe what each HTTP method *does* (choose 1 per resource)

-- Creates a new resource
-- Deletes the specified resource
-- Partially modifies the specified resource
-- Replaces the specified resource
-- Returns the resource
-- Returns the resource's HTTP headers (solely)
-- Returns the HTTP header options (solely) for the target resource

-DELETE

-GET

-PATCH

-POST

-PUT

-___

-___

-5) Label each part of this